Junior consultancy opportunity at ILGA World:

 How to apply

-The application for the position must be filled out exclusively via the online form, which can be found here: https://recruitment.ilga.org/ijpp-communications-2022.
+The application for the position must be filled out via the online form, which can be found here: https://recruitment.ilga.org/ijpp-communications-2023.

-We recommend you download the application form here in Word format, prepare your application, and copy/paste it into the online form.
+We recommend you follow this link to download the application form in Word format, prepare your application, and copy/paste it into the online form.

 - In the online application form you will have to provide information on your

 - work and other experience